-1.3.1 The floor of each module will be a light colour (white, or close to white).
-The floor may be either smooth or textured (like linoleum or carpet), and may have steps of up to 3 mm in height at joints between modules.

-There may be holes (about 5 mm diameter) in the floor, for fastening the walls.
+1.3.1 Floors should be a light color(white, or close to white).
+Floors may be either smooth or textured (like linoleum or carpet), and may have steps of up to 3 mm in height at joints between modules.
+There may be holes in the floor (about 5 mm diameter), for fastening walls.